epeuva/hacking-with-swift-course/README.md

 Image edition with filters using UIImageView, UISlider, CIImage, CIFilter, UIImageWriteToSavedPhotosAlbum.
 Search for "Core Image Filter Reference" for more filter keys like "kCIInputIntensityKey, kCIInputRadiusKey, ..."

 [Link to code](project13-instafilter/project13-instafilter)

+## Project 14 - Whack a Penguin

+TODO.